 - Turnover of employees is comparable to that of local workers

 - Lack of understanding and quality of work has stopped companies from offshoring

 Offshoring perhaps brings significant cost savings to most Australian companies.
 One good example of labour cost comparison is engaging the services of a virtual assistant.
 In Australia, an executive assistant could command a salary of more than $55,000 per year, and that’s not including all of the fixed costs associated with it.
 Compare this to around $20,000 annually for a virtual assistant based in the Philippines; the likely savings could be more than 70%.

-However, offshoring involves a complex decision process which is not dictated simply by cost benefits.
-Although most Australian companies perceive cost pressure as main factor driving them to offshore, other important factors include gaining access to highly-skilled talent pool; and taking advantage of innovative processes and practices.
+However, offshoring involves a complex decision process that is not dictated simply by cost benefits.
+Although most Australian companies perceive cost pressure as the main factor driving them to offshore, other important factors include gaining access to a highly skilled talent pool; and taking advantage of innovative processes and practices.